In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 275 Riverside Parkway, Austell GA • (770) 739-3400

-Another one of the most popular places to celebrate Christmas in GA, Six Flags Over Georgia presents their 9th annual Holiday In The Park celebration from November 19, 2022 to January 1, 2023.
+Another one of the most popular places to celebrate Christmas in GA is Six Flags Over Georgia which hosts the annual Holiday In The Park celebration.

-The theme park is arranged into 10 different “Holiday Neighborhoods,” which collectively boast over a million LED Christmas lights, themed Christmas decorations, and festive Christmas trees that are sure to impress.
+The theme park is arranged into 10 different “Holiday Neighborhoods,” which collectively boast millions of LED Christmas lights, themed Christmas decorations, and festive Christmas trees that are sure to impress.

 The park will also feature a dancing light show, and the Riverview Carousel and Six Flags Railroad (one of several cool Christmas train rides in Georgia) will be fully decorated.